Search keywords in the Bible:

 2 Kings 7:13

-Other Translations of 2 Kings 7:13
+Other Translations for 2 Kings 7:13

 And one of his seruants answered, and said, Let some take, I pray thee, fiue of the horses that remaine, which are left in the citie: (behold, they are as all the multitude of Israel that are left in it: behold, I say, they are euen as all the multitude of the Israelites that are consumed) and let vs send, and see.